hyperionian/pipeline-builder/README.md

     ```bash
     cp -R ~/terraform-cloudbuild-configsync/gke-configsync .
     ```
-1. Update terraform.tfvars file under gke-configsync directory to the project ID where the GCE instance will be deployed.
-In this example it will be the same project as the CI pipeline `your-project-id`
+1. Rename terraform.tfvars.example as terraform.tfvars file under gke-configsync directory and update it with the  project ID where the GKE clusters will be deployed and Node Pool service account to use.
+In this example, it would be the same project as the CI pipeline project and the service account for the Node pool would be the new  service account created by the bootstrap configurations.
+It usually has the service account email in the format of project-service-account@\<ci-project-id\>.iam.gserviceaccount.com

     ```bash
-project_id = "ci-project-id"
+    project_id = <ci-project-id>
+    compute_serviceaccount = project-service-account@<ci-project-id>.iam.gserviceaccount.com
     ```

     Replace `ci-project-id` with the new CI pipeline project ID
+1. Rename backend.tf.example file as backend.tf

-1. Copy Cloud Build configuration files [build](build/) for Terraform
+1. Copy Cloud Build configuration files in [build](build/) to the new app-infra repo.

     ```bash
     cp -R ~terraform-cloudbuild-configsync/build/cloudbuild-* .
     ```